tanveer98/django-crud-api/README.md

 1. `apt-get install python3-pip python3 sqlite3 python3-venv` (to installing the necessary packages) (this assumes that its running on debian/ubuntu where venv is NOT bundled with python3 by default)
 2. `pip install -r requirements.txt`
    or
-   `pip3 install django djangorestframework` (if requirements doesn't work)
+   `pip3 install django djangorestframework` (if requirements doesn't work) (do this after cloning the repository)

 ### Creating a virtual enviornment